Does going to a mental hospital stay on your record? The answer to that question can be a little tricky.

 Does Going To Rehab Go On Your Record?

-What goes on a criminal record?
+What information can be found in a criminal record?

 Going to rehab will not go on your criminal record unless the reason behind being admitted was due to a crime.